amberscript/api/README.md

-# AmberScript Perfect Transcription API
+# AmberScript Transcription API
 You will receive an apiKey from us, which you will have to provide as query parameter `apiKey` for all endpoints below.
-After uploading the file using endpoint 1), our transcribers will get to work and create a perfect transcription within 5 business days.
+After uploading the file using endpoint 1), our transcribers or our automatic speech recognition servers (depending on the jobType) will get to work and create a transcription. `direct` transcriptions are usually ready within 1h, `perfect` ones within 5 business days.
 You can query the `status` of the job using endpoint 2).
-When `status` changed to `DONE` the job is finished and you can download the file in json or xml format.
+When `status` changed to `DONE` the job is finished and you can download the file in json or xml format using endpoint 3).

 Possible `status` values: "OPEN", "ERROR", "DONE".

 ## 1) Uploading a file `POST /jobs/upload-media`

 Supported parameters:
-- `language`: [`nl`, `en`, `de`, `fr`] // any two letter language code
+- `language`: [`nl`, `en`, `de`, `fr`]
 - `transcriptionType`: [`transcription`]
-- `jobType`: [`perfect`]
+- `jobType`: [`perfect`, `direct`]

 Returns:
 ```json